SQL: Overview

 SQL implementations are incompatible between vendors and do not necessarily completely follow standards.
 In particular, date and time syntax, string concatenation, NULLs, and comparison case sensitivity vary from vendor to vendor.
 PostgreSQL and Mimer SQL strive for standards compliance, though PostgreSQL does not adhere to the standard in all cases.
 For example, the folding of unquoted names to lower case in PostgreSQL is incompatible with the SQL standard, which says that unquoted names should be folded to upper case.
-Thus, Foo should be equivalent to FOO not foo according to the standard.
+Thus, according to the standard, Foo should be equivalent to FOO, not foo.

 Popular implementations of SQL commonly omit support for basic features of Standard SQL, such as the DATE or TIME data types.
 The most obvious such examples, and incidentally the most popular commercial and proprietary SQL DBMSs, are Oracle (whose DATE behaves as DATETIME, and lacks a TIME type) and MS SQL Server (before the 2008 version).
 As a result, SQL code can rarely be ported between database systems without modifications.